 MWF 12:00 - 1:00pm

 As an architect, he has been engaged in consulting on projects in the city, including the US Customhouse with Waggonner and Ball Architects over twenty-five years and seven projects, and on Tulane’s Uptown Campus.
-He chairs the Architectural Review Committee of the New Orleans Historic Districts Landmarks Commission.
+He has served as a member of the Architectural Review Committee of the New Orleans Historic Districts Landmarks Commission since 1995.

 Prior to his work in academia, he was engaged in professional practice with Payette Associates, Boston, MA for nine years, most notably in the design of the Fairchild Biochemistry and Molecular Biology Building at Harvard University.

 He has lived in New Orleans's Garden District since coming to the city in 1983.
-His story of Hurricane Katrina is available online: http://mitworld.mit.edu/video/306/.
-After Katrina, Klingman served as a member of the Urban Planning Committee’s Sustainability Subcommittee on the Mayor’s Bring New Orleans Back Commission.
+After Katrina, he served as a member of the Urban Planning Committee’s Sustainability Subcommittee on the Mayor’s Bring New Orleans Back Commission.

 His wood sculptures have been featured at Pecha Kucha events in New Orleans, 2009 and Tokyo, 2010.
 His furniture design has been exhibited in the New Orleans AIA Furniture by Architects Series, 2009-10.